Relintai/pandemonium_engine_docs/tutorials/physics/physics_introduction.md

 ~~~~~~~~~~~~~~~~

 Static bodies and rigid bodies can be configured to use a `physics material
-<class_PhysicsMaterial )`.
+( PhysicsMaterial )`.
 This allows adjusting the friction and bounce of an object,
 and set if it's absorbent and/or rough.

 Collision shapes